bitcoin/bips/bip-0139/wallet_potential_usage.md

 boolean. `account.active` has no match in bb-mobile; the nearest account-level concept is `isDefault` (which wallet is primary per network), a different axis.
 Only Core scores ✓.

-### 5. Mnemonics are out of scope
+### 5. Mainnet mnemonics are out of scope

-**Decision: BIP-139 does not back up mnemonics.** The `bip39_mnemonic` field is therefore a candidate for removal from the registry rather than a field to fix.
-The survey evidence below is what led there.
+**Decision: mainnet mnemonics are out of scope.
+The field stays, and its test-network-only restriction stands unchanged.**

+The consequence is deliberate: a wallet holding a mainnet mnemonic must not put it in a BIP-139 backup, even though several would like to.
+Backing up mainnet seed material is a separate problem with different security requirements, and this format - plaintext metadata by design, possibly stored in cloud storage - is the wrong carrier for it.

+The survey evidence below is what the decision was weighed against.

 #### Why the current rule does not work